-Information Via website or direct enquiry Additional fee Comments and (b) references to typical plant including primary and secondary equipment so that the detailed design will interface to the existing network and be able to be adopted by the Primary Transmission Network Service Provider .
-Operation and d maintenance Typical operation and maintenance scheduling Website No Operation and maintenance intervals for specific items of plant used regularly by the Primary Transmission Network Service Provider must be published.
+Information Via website or direct enquiry Additional fee 1 Comments equipment so that the detailed design will interface to the existing network and be able to be adopted by the Primary Transmission Network Service Provider.
+Operation and maintenance Typical operation and maintenance scheduling Website No Operation and maintenance intervals for specific items of plant used regularly by the Primary Transmission Network Service Provider must be published.
 These are routine activities irrespective of whether assets are unregulated or regulated and should be in line with good electricity industry practice.
 Timescales Easement acquisition (site specific) Direct enquiry Yes Site specific timescales may be discussed and negotiated on a project by project basis as part of the connection enquiry / connection application process if the Connection Applicant requests it at their election.
 Commission- ing (generic) Website No Generic timescales must be published.
+Commission- ing (site specific) Direct enquiry Yes Site specific timescales may be provided as part of the connection enquiry / connection application process if the Connection Applicant requests it at their election.
+Legal 1 1

-Information Via website or direct enquiry Additional fee Comments Commission- ing (site specific) Direct enquiry Yes Site specific timescales may be provided as part of the connection enquiry / connection application process if the Connection Applicant requests it at their election.
-Legal Standard connection agreements Website No Standard forms of these agreements and deeds to be published.
+Information Via website or direct enquiry Additional fee 1 Comments Standard connection agreements Website No Standard forms of these agreements and deeds to be published.
 Standard network operating agreement Website No The standard form construction agreement must cover the construction of any interface works.
-Standard interface works construction agreements Website No The standard form connection agreement must cover the connection of the asset to the transmission network.
-Standard relocation deeds Website No The standard form network operating agreement must cover those aspects referred to in clause 5.2.7(b).
-Environment- al approvals (generic) Website No Standard forms or lists of required approvals must be published.
-Environment- al approvals (site specific) Direct enquiry Yes Site specific information may be provided as part of the connection enquiry / connection application Development approvals (generic) Website No process if Connection Applicant requests it at their election.
-Development approvals (site specific) Direct enquiry Yes Financial
+Standard interface works construction Website No The standard form connection agreement must cover the connection of the asset to the transmission network. agreements Standard relocation deeds Website No The standard form network operating agreement must cover those aspects referred to in clause 5.2.7(b).
+Environment-al approvals (generic) Website No Standard forms or lists of required approvals must be published.
+Environment-al approvals (site specific) Direct enquiry Yes Site specific information may be provided as part of the connection enquiry / connection application process if Development approvals (generic) Website No Connection Applicant requests it at their election.
+Development approvals (site specific) Direct enquiry Yes Financial I 1 Amount and terms and conditions of the connection application charge 2 Website No A guide to the structure of the application fee under clause 5.3.4, and the terms and conditions under which the charge is paid, must be published.
+Relocation of existing assets Direct enquiry Yes Specific information about relocation of existing assets may be provided by the Primary Transmission Network

-Information Via website or direct enquiry Additional fee : Comments Amount and terms and conditions of the connection application charge Website No A guide to the structure of the application fee under clause 5.3.4, and the terms and conditions under which the charge is paid, must be published.
-Relocation of existing assets Direct enquiry Yes Specific information about relocation of existing assets may be provided by the Primary Transmission Network Service Provider , if the Connection Applicant requests it at their election.
+Information Via website or direct enquiry Additional fee 1 Comments Service Provider , if the Connection Applicant requests it at their election.
 The Connection Applicant would be required to pay for any costs associated with the relocation of assets.